 If all efforts to reach consensus under Rule 14(1) have been exhausted and no agreement is possible, decisions will, unless otherwise specified in the MoU or the Rules of Procedure, as a last resort, be decided by a two thirds majority vote of the signatories present.

+Option 2

+(1) The Signatories shall make every effort to reach agreement on all matters of substance by consensus.
+If all efforts to reach consensus have been exhausted and no agreement reached, the decision shall, as a last resort, be taken by a two-thirds majority vote of the Signatories present and voting, unless otherwise provided by the MoU.

+(2) For the purposes of these rules, the phrase "Signatories present and voting" means Signatories present at the session at which voting takes place and casting an affirmative or negative vote in accordance with Rule 7, paragraph 5.
+Signatories abstaining from voting shall be considered as not voting.

+[Paragraphs 4 and 5 apply to both options]

 Without prejudice to the provisions of Rule 4, each Signatory will have one vote, which can be exercised by a Representative duly accredited according to Rule 7.
 However, a regional integration organization, on matters within its competence, will exercise its right to vote with a number of votes equal to the number of its Member States that are Signatories to this MoU.
 Such an organization will not exercise its right to vote if any of its Member States exercises its right to vote, and vice versa.